Koverse/documentation/docs/source/devguide.rst

 Lucene-like Query Syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^

 These queries are represented as strings and passed as such into query methods.
-The Lucene query syntax is described in the Usage Guide at :ref:`LuceneQuerySyntax`.
+The Lucene query syntax is described on `Apache Lucene <https://lucene.apache.org/core/3_6_2/queryparsersyntax.html>`_

 Object-based Queries